What are Indirect Costs?

 - Staff services such as purchasing, payroll, grants and contracts, and accounting.

-What rate should I use?
+What Indirect Cost Rate should I use?

 The appropriate rate to use is determined by several factors: